kianmojami/Python/README.md

-# IT Projects
+# Python Projects
-Projects I have done that relate to cybersecurity and IT
+Projects I have done using Python